4xRoads/Project01_VS_to_GH/README.md

 * Add Node.js to environment
 * Determine how to get or feature reflected on Github ReadME as it is reflected in IDE.
 * Understand what feat: add cli command means Determine how to add folders from IDE
-* See if emojis can be added to README :)
+* See if emojis can be added to README.md :smirk:
+* Determine if screenshots can be added to README.md

 Issues
-* Commits stopped working after internet cut out. unsure how to restage commits and send to GitHub
+* Commits stopped working after internet cut out.
+Resolution, commits were queued in the 'Problems' section of the IDE, clicking on the icon will push code out